miquael/VR-NOTES/README.md

 it hooks up component properties to the vive touchpad. you can iterate over the properties using the grip button. and adjust moving your thumb up and down the touchpad.
-It's easier and even batter than having a visual slider on screen. that can get in the way when modifying values and seeing the result immediately.
+It's easier and even batter than having a visual slider on scremeshlineen. that can get in the way when modifying values and seeing the result immediately.

 UnityAFrameExporter
 https://github.com/umiyuki/UnityAFrameExporter

-angle
+angle :
 A-Frame command-line tool for installing components and scaffolding templates. https://github.com/ngokevin/angle